-Note If you do not need to annualize your income and do not wish to complete Form IL-2220, we encourage you to let us figure your penalties and interest and send you a bill instead of determining these amounts yourself.
+ENote → If you do not need to annualize your income and do not wish to complete Form IL-2220, we encourage you to let us figure your penalties and interest and send you a bill instead of determining these amounts yourself.
 We will compute any penalty or interest due and notify you.

-Line 60a - Enter the amount of any overpayment from your prior year tax returns that you requested to be applied to this year's tax return.
-Take into account any correspondence we may have sent that changed the amount of your credit carryforward from the previous year.
+Line 60a - Enter the sum of any

-Line 60b - Enter the total amount of estimated payments you made during this tax year.
+- overpayment from your prior year tax returns that you requested to be applied to this year's tax return.
+Take into account any correspondence we may have sent that changed the amount of your credit carryforward from the previous year. - estimated payments made during the tax year. - extension payments or prepayments made before the original due date of the return.